Workshop ‘A Tapestry of Rules’

 ~ Please note this event has been rescheduled from its original dates in April 2022 to 30 June-1 July 2022 ~

-On 7 and 8 April 2022, Faheem Rokadiya (PhD Posthumus participant) and Dr Kate Frederick, both affiliated with the Research Group Economic and Social History at Utrecht University will organise the Workshop ‘Tapestry of Rules: This Institutions and Cloth Industries in Global Comparative Perspective, 1750-2000’.
+On 30 June and 1 July 2022, Dr Kate Frederick, affiliated with the Research Group Economic and Social History at Utrecht University will organise the Workshop ‘Tapestry of Rules: This Institutions and Cloth Industries in Global Comparative Perspective, 1750-2000’.
 This workshop specifically explores the role of formal and informal institutions – the social, economic, political, and cultural “rules of the game” – in influencing textile manufacturing in different world regions over time, with particular reference to the interlinking relationships between institutions and other explanatory variables.